WebPA/WebPA/README.md

 ## LTI Extension

 The standard installation of WebPA does not include [LTI](https://www.imsglobal.org/activity/learning-tools-interoperability) (Learning Tools Interoperability) support which allows it to integrate seamlessly with most popular Virtual Learning Environments.
 This can be added via an extension created by Stephen P Vickers.
-Please visit [Stephen's site](http://www.spvsoftwareproducts.com/php/webpa-lti/) for instructions on how to obtain and install this on extension.
+Please visit [Stephen's site](http://www.spvsoftwareproducts.com/php/webpa-lti/) for instructions on how to obtain and install this extension.

 ## Documentation